deltachat/deltachat-pages/_posts/2025-01-22-webxdc-notifications.md

 ---

 How can we evolve and deploy web apps without allowing developers or operators to become a "billionaire in the middle"?
-There are many ways to try to address this challenge and some are technical.
+There are many ways to try to address this challenge and some involve the technical Internet protocol foundations.
-The "Web", and the HTTP protocol in particular, arguably played a crucial part in producing tech billionaires with their possibly unprecedented power and money concentrations today.
+The "Web", and the HTTP protocol in particular, arguably played a big part in producing tech billionaires with their possibly unprecedented power and money concentrations today.

 <img alt="three spidermen pointing to each other, respectively labeled with 'messenger devs', 'webxdc app devs' and 'web app users'" src="../assets/blog/2025-01-spider3.jpg" width="360" style="float:right; margin-left:1em;" />